Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 The terminology of "certificate" and "diploma" is used both for degree-level (undergraduate and graduate) programs and for non-degree-level programs.

 - Degree Level Certificate Under the authority of council and the Academic Programs Committee, these certificates signify the completion of a recognized program of degree-level courses and imply the attainment of a degree-level standard of proficiency, achievement, or promotion.
+These programs are entirely comprised of degree-level courses, numbered from 100-999.
+See Appendix One below for details on course level numbering.
 Undergraduate programs in this category include certificates, post-degree certificates, post-degree specialization certificates; graduate programs in this category include certificates, and postgraduate specialization certificates.
 These programs may be completed alongside a degree program, or as a stand-alone program.

-- Degree Level Diploma Under the authority of council and the Academic Programs Committee, these programs include degree-level courses, and completion implies the attainment of a university-level standard of achievement which is fully transferable into certain undergraduate degree-level programs.
+- Degree Level Diploma Under the authority of council and the Academic Programs Committee, these programs are entirely comprised of degree-level courses, and completion implies the attainment of a university-level standard of achievement which is fully transferable into certain undergraduate degree-level programs.
+See Appendix One below for details on course level numbering.

 - Non-Degree Level Certificate These programs are approved by the vice-president academic & provost following consultation with the registrar and the Academic Programs Committee.
-This term is used to signify the successful completion of a course or program of courses appropriate for post-secondary training but not classified as degree-level courses.
+This term is used to signify the successful completion of a program of courses appropriate for post-secondary training but not classified as degree-level courses.
+Generally, these programs are entirely comprised of non-degree level courses numbered from 010-999.
 The topics covered in these courses may be similar to topics covered in degree-level courses, but the distinguishing features are normally differences in the breadth and depth of understanding required for successful completion.
 Implies the attainment of a standard of proficiency, achievement or promotion appropriate for post-secondary training.
 Non-degree level certificates not under the authority of a college shall fall under the authority of an identified administrative unit.

 - Community Level Certificate These programs are approved by the vice-provost, teaching and learning or the dean of a college, after consultation with the provost & vice-president (academic).
 This term is used to certify satisfactory attendance at a community-level, non-academic course or program of courses sponsored by vice-provost, teaching and learning or a college at the university.
 It does not imply attainment of a standard of proficiency, achievement or promotion, and is comprised of non-academic courses numbered 001-009.